Sandia researchers Robert Barlow and Jacqueline Chen are among 125 members who have been named inaugural fellows of the Combustion Institute.

 Jackie was recognized for direct numerical simulations elucidating the fundamental processes in turbulent flames in different modes of combustion, according to the institute.
 Direct numerical simulation refers to a computationally costly but fully resolved type of simulation that resolves all turbulence and flame scales for a given chemical mechanism and therefore does not require model approximations to describe turbulence-chemistry interactions.

-As researchers at Sandia’s Combustion Research Facility, Robert and Jackie have expanded the fundamental knowledge of combustion processes while helping to advance cleaner, more efficient burners
+As researchers at Sandia’s Combustion Research Facility, Robert and Jackie have expanded the fundamental knowledge of combustion processes while helping to advance cleaner, more efficient burners and engines.

 “I am extremely proud of the accomplishments of Robert and Jackie,” said Bob Hwang, director of the Chemistry, Combustion, and Materials Center.
 “Being named as part of the inaugural class of fellows of The Combustion Institute is a testament to their hard work and commitment to Sandia.
 They represent the best in our outstanding combustion research community.”